Subscribe To My Newsletter

 • The Persecutor: “You’re a poor excuse for a human!”

-Once we’re hooked into the DDT we end up playing all three of these positions whether we like it or not, because that’s the nature of the triangle.
+Each party winds up playing all three of these positions, because that’s the nature of the drama triangle.

-“I was just trying to be helpful when I offered up that advice (Rescuer), but they got irritated with me for no reason (Victim), so I told them point blank they were doing it wrong and needed to listen to me (Persecutor), and then they complained to my boss, so now I’m in trouble.
+“I was just trying to be helpful when I offered them advice (Rescuer), but they got irritated with me for no reason (Victim), so I told them point blank they were doing it wrong (Persecutor), and then they complained to my boss that I was rude, so now I’m in trouble.
 Why does this stuff always happen to me?
 (Victim).”

 But fundamentally these drama personas function as a way to help us temporarily cope with our fears and anxieties.

-There’s a short term payoff for each position on the DDT:
+There’s a short term reward for playing each position on the DDT:

 • Victims get to be taken care of and avoid responsibility